Subscribe to the Active Atoms Newsletter for tips to reduce inflammation and discover why we are the best turmeric!

 There is a strong connection between increased body fat and overall inflammation.
+In fact, some doctors suggest that fat cells are basically like inflammation cells because they promote increased chronic inflammation in the body.

 We know that people who are overweight or obese have excessive storage of adipose tissue, or fat cells and often suffer from insulin resistance leading to high blood sugar and metabolic dysfunction.
 The World Health Organization classifies overweight as a body mass index, or BMI, between 25-30 and obesity as a BMI of greater than 30.